Jason Berken

 Jason Thomas Berken (born November 27, 1983) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Baltimore Orioles and Chicago Cubs.
+He played in Major League Baseball (MLB) for the Baltimore Orioles and Chicago Cubs.

 College

 Berken graduated from West De Pere High School.
 He played college baseball for the Clemson Tigers.
 While at Clemson, he played for the New England Collegiate Baseball League's Keene Swamp Bats.
 In 1862/3 innings with Clemson, Berken pitched to an 18–6 record, 3.04 ERA, and 156 strikeouts.

 Professional career

 Baltimore Orioles

 Berken was drafted by the Baltimore Orioles in the sixth round (175th overall) of the 2006 MLB draft.
-On May 26 2009, after pitching just 252/3 innings for Triple-A Norfolk, he was called up to the Orioles' roster to replace injured outfielder Lou Montanez.
+On May 26, 2009, after pitching just 252/3 innings for Triple-A Norfolk, he was called up to the Orioles' roster to replace injured outfielder Lou Montanez.
 Berken earned his first major league win that day, giving up two runs in five innings in a 7–2 victory over the Toronto Blue Jays.
 However, he finished the year with a 6–12 record, along with a 6.54 ERA in 1192/3 innings pitched.
 This led to Berken being named the "AL Les Sweetland Award winner" by SI writer Joe Posnanski for finishing the year as the worst starting pitcher in the American League.

+Berken made 41 appearances out of the bullpen for Baltimore in 2010, compiling a 3-3 record and 3.03 ERA with 45 strikeouts across 62 1/3 innings pitched.
+He made 40 relief appearances for the Orioles during the 2011 campaign, registering a 1-2 record and 5.36 ERA with 41 strikeouts over 47 innings of work.

+Berken made one appearances for the Orioles during the 2012 season, allowing seven runs (two earned) on six hits in one inning of relief against the Texas Rangers.
+On September 3, 2012, Berken was designated for assignment by Baltimore following the promotion of Zach Phillips.